-Now – I want to show a different approach to configuring monitoring for the SQL MP, which might make life a lot simpler for SCOM admins, and SQL teams.
+Now – I want to show a BETTER approach to configuring monitoring for the SQL MP, which will make life a lot simpler for SCOM admins, and SQL teams, and increase security.

 What if I told you – there was a way to not have to mess with RunAs accounts and the SQL MP at all?
 No creating the accounts, no distributing them, no associating them with the profiles – none of that?
 Interested?
 Then read on.

 The big challenge in SQL monitoring is that the SCOM agent runs as Local System for the default agent action account.
 However, Local System does not have full rights to SQL server, and should not ever be granted the SysAdmin role in SQL.
 This is because the Local System account is quite easy to impersonate to anyone who already has admin rights to the OS.